gazpachu/joanmira/content/work/2011-12-06---momardi/index.md

 ![](./images/1.jpg)

 I built Momardi.com initially with a custom template for Wordpress, but after a couple of years, we moved it into the Ghost platform and built another custom theme.
+And then, after a few more years, I moved to a GatsbyJS platform.

-Momardi is an Art blog in London.
-It showcases the exhibits in the galleries / museums and also features articles about new artists.
+Momardi is the personal website of Tuesday Gutierrez.
+It showcases art exhibits in galleries / museums and also features articles about new artists.

 ![](./images/3.jpg)